toml-lang/toml/README.md

 bin1 = 0b11010110
 ```

-TOML implementations should be able to losslessly handle at least all integers
+TOML implementations must be able to losslessly handle at least all integers in
-in the 64 bit (signed long) range (−9,223,372,036,854,775,808 to
+the 64 bit (signed long) range (−9,223,372,036,854,775,808 to
 9,223,372,036,854,775,807).

 Float